 Usually the disease is more advanced in one eye, with less involvement in the other eye.
-In the past, the standard of care has been to enucleate the more involved eye.
-When disease is massive and there is no expectation that useful vision can be preserved, surgery is usually undertaken and radiation therapy is not given.
-However, if there is potential for vision in both eyes, primary chemoreduction with close follow-up for response and focal treatment (e.g., cryotherapy or laser therapy) may be indicated.
+Overall treatment management is dictated by the most advanced eye.
+While up-front enucleation of an advanced eye and risk-adapted adjuvant chemotherapy may be required, a more conservative approach using primary chemoreduction with close follow-up for response and focal treatment (e.g., cryotherapy or laser therapy) may be indicated.
 EBRT is now reserved for patients whose eyes do not respond adequately to primary systemic chemotherapy and focal consolidation.

-A number of large centers in Europe and North America have published trial results using systemic chemotherapy for patients whose intraocular tumors are not initially amenable to local management.[2,20,23,24,33,34,44,45,46,47,48,49,50,51,52]; [Level of evidence: 3iiDiv] Examples of such tumors are those that are too large to be treated with either cryotherapy, laser therapy, or plaque brachytherapy, or those located adjacent to visually sensitive areas such as the optic nerve and macula.
-Chemotherapy may shrink the tumors (chemoreduction) allowing greater efficacy of subsequent focal therapy.[2,36] Most centers have limited this approach to patients with bilateral disease, reasoning that for patients with unilateral disease, the morbidity of enucleation is modest.
-Also, most centers use one of two staging systems.
-Treatment strategies often differ in terms of chemotherapy regimens and local control measures.
+A number of large centers in Europe and North America have published trial results using systemic chemotherapy in conjunction with aggressive focal consolidation for patients with bilateral disease.[1,20,23,24,50,51,55,56,57,58,59,60,61,62,63]; [Level of evidence: 3iiDiv] Chemotherapy may shrink the tumors (chemoreduction), allowing greater efficacy of subsequent focal therapy.[1,40] Treatment strategies often differ in terms of chemotherapy regimens and local control measures.

 The unresolved issues are long-term tumor control and the consequences of chemotherapy.
 Most of these patients are exposed to etoposide, which has been associated with secondary leukemia in patients without predisposition to cancer, but at modest rates when compared to the risk of EBRT in hereditary retinoblastoma.
 In a retrospective database and literature review, cases of secondary acute myeloid leukemia were identified among children who received epipodophyllotoxins.
 The actuarial risk for leukemia is not known and it is unclear whether the risk for children with retinoblastoma receiving topoisomerase II inhibitors exceeds the risk that exists for other children.